Aqumen-Tech/aqumenlib/TUTORIAL.md

 Bloomberg or Refinitiv - .e.g .
 "IRS-SONIA-1Y" refers to an interest
 rate swap (in this case OIS) with a tenor of 1Y and underlying SONIA rate.
-To see other built-in instruments, you can use list_objects() functions; and adding more built-in instruments is straightforward as well.
+To see other built-in instruments, you can use list_objects() function; and adding more built-in instruments is straightforward as well.

-The structure behind instruments is layered, with most functionality encapsulated in InstrumentFamily class hierarchy which represents a family of instruments, such as all SOA futures or all fixed-floating SONIA swaps.
+The structure behind instruments is layered, with most functionality encapsulated in InstrumentFamily class hierarchy where each subclass represents a family of instruments, such as all SOA futures or all fixed-floating SONIA swaps.
 By combining them with maturity information, such as 1Y or M25, you get an InstrumentType.